llam123/Heart_Failure_Predictive_Model/README.md

 6. Results and Clinical Insights
 	Best Model: CatBoost.
 Average Precision (AUPRC): 0.88.
 PPV: 0.72

-	High-risk profile: Members presenting with obesity, frailty, chronic back pain, hypertension, hyperlipidemia, and osteoarthritis were significantly more likely to undergo HKR.
+	High-risk profile: Members presenting with obesity, frailty, chronic back pain, hypertension, and hyperlipidemia were significantly more likely to undergo heart stent surgery.

 	Predictive accuracy:

       Between Jan–May 2025, the model correctly predicted 1,179 members who underwent surgery.

-	    704 were identified as high risk, of which 357 (30%) had no prior physical therapy.
+	    704 were identified as high risk, of which 357 (30%) had no record of CHF medication.

 	    Early intervention for these 357 members could have potentially avoided surgery, yielding an estimated cost savings of $2.14M over 5 months.